google/oss-fuzz-gen/pr/triage_runtime_crash_via_llm.md

 ## Additions within `results` folder

 `result/output-ProjectName-FunctionName/fixed_targets/TargetName-triage` folder is created to store the generated prompt file and trirage rawoutput from LLM.

+## Additions within results report

+Triage report is appended to results report web.
+We add a column `Triage` under `Run logs` to store triage reports.
+One function, `get_triage`, is added to `report/web.py` file.